aviralkumar2907/BEAR/readme.md

 # BEAR (Bootstrapping Error Accumulation Reduction)

 This is the code for NeurIPS 2019 paper Stabilizing Off-Policy Q-Learning via Bootstrapping Error Reduction.
+Please refer to the project page: https://sites.google.com/view/bear-off-policyrl for details and slides explaining the algorithm.

 Our code is built off of the BCQ[https://github.com/sfujim/BCQ] repository and uses many similar components.
 To run BEAR, please use a command like this: